CS5008Fall2025/homework-sorts-AliyaSalmanova1/Report.md

 #### 3.4 Memory Considerations
 Order the various sorts based on which take up the most memory when sorting to the least memory.
 You may have to research this, and include the mathematical notation.
+1. Merge Sort - O(n), with additional space for the temporary arrays used when merging
+2. Quick Sort - O(n) in worse case and O(log n) in best case
+3. Bubble Sort - O(1) as you only need space for the temporary variables
+4. Insertion Sort - O(1) as you only need space for the temporary variables
+5. Selection Sort - O(1) as you only need space for the temporary variables

+(The last three have the same memory/auxiliary space complexity.)

 ### 4. Growth of Functions
 Give the following values, place them correctly into *six* categories.
 Use the bullets, and feel free to cut and paste the full LatexMath we used to generate them.